quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #h3-parametersrestored-def title="H3ParametersRestored definition"}

-Similar to H3ParametersSet this event can contain any number of unspecified
+The `parameters_restored` event can contain any number of unspecified fields.
+This
-fields to allow for reserved or extension settings.
+allows for representation of reserved settings (aka GREASE) or ad-hoc support
+for extension settings that do not have a related qlog schema definition.

 ## stream_type_set {#h3-streamtypeset}
 Importance: Base

-Emitted when a stream's type becomes known.
-This is typically when a stream is
+The `stream_type_set` event conveys when a HTTP/3 stream type becomes known; see
-opened and the stream's type indicator is sent or received.
+{{Sections 6.1 and 6.2 of RFC9114}}.

+Client bidirectional streams always have a stream_type value of "request".
+Server bidirectional streams have no defined use, although extensions could
+change that.

+Unidirectional streams in either direction begin with with a variable-length
+integer type.
+Where the type is not known, the stream_type value of "unknown"
+type can be used and the value captured in the stream_type_value field; a
-The stream_type_value field is the numerical value without VLIE encoding.
+numerical value without variable-length integer encoding.

 Definition: